 In January 2009, we committed to a restructuring plan intended to realign our cost structure with the then prevailing macroeconomic business conditions.
 The plan eliminated approximately 230 positions or 6% of our global workforce and was substantially completed in the second quarter of financial year 2009.
-In the third quarter of financial year 2009, we announced a further reduction in our worldwide workforce of up to 200 employees.
+In the third quarter of financial year 2009, we announced a further reduction in our worldwide workforce of up to

+NOTES TO THE FINANCIAL STATEMENTS-(Continued) For the financial year ended October 31, 2010

+200 employees.
 This plan was completed in the fourth quarter of financial year 2009.
 These employment terminations occurred in various geographies and functions worldwide.
 In connection with these plans, we recorded \$26 million in one-time employee termination costs during the year ended November 1, 2009.
 As of October 31, 2010, this charge had been paid in full.